johannes-kratz/tpchgen-rs/README.md

 - DuckDB (proprietary) is the time required to create TPCH data using the proprietary DuckDB format
-- Creating Scale Factor 1000 data in DuckDB [required 647 GB of memory](https://duckdb.org/docs/stable/extensions/tpch.html#resource-usage-of-the-data-generator),
+- Creating Scale Factor 1000 using DuckDB [required 647 GB of memory](https://duckdb.org/docs/stable/extensions/tpch.html#resource-usage-of-the-data-generator),
   which is why it is not included in the table above.

-Times to create TPCH tables in Parquet format using `tpchgen-cli` and `duckdb` for various scale factors.

 ![Parquet Generation Performance](parquet-performance.png)

-[`tpchgen-cli`](./tpchgen-cli/README.md) is more than 10x faster than the next fastest TPCH generator we know of.
-On a 2023 Mac M3 Max laptop, it easily generates data faster than can be written to SSD.
-See [BENCHMARKS.md](./benchmarks/BENCHMARKS.md) for more details on performance and benchmarking.

 ## Answers